Subscribe to updates

 Review of Pension Committee Papers

 The Board reviewed the finance and investment papers presented to the Pension Committee on 1 April 2025.
-The fund's market value stood at £989 million as of 31 December 2024, with a quarterly return of 3.8%, outperforming the benchmark.
-However, longer-term returns (three and five years) underperformed their respective benchmarks.
-The report noted that the fund's asset allocation was outside strategic ranges in several areas, particularly equities, and that a rebalancing action had been taken in January 2025 to address this.
-The funding level as at 31 December 2024 was 146%, a significant improvement since March 2022, largely due to rising interest rates reducing the value of liabilities.
-Updates from the London CIV indicated that 84.4% of the fund's investments are now pooled, and the LCIV's plans for the Fit for the Future
+The Fund's market value stood at £989 million as of 31 December 2024, with a quarterly return of 3.8%, outperforming the benchmark.
+However, three and five-year returns underperformed their respective benchmarks.
+The Fund's asset allocation was noted to be outside strategic ranges in several areas, particularly equities, though recent rebalancing actions are bringing it closer to target.
+The funding level as at 31 December 2024 was 146%, showing a significant improvement since March 2022, largely due to rising interest rates reducing liability values.
+The London CIV update highlighted that 84.4% of the Fund's investments are pooled, and the LCIV has appointed a new Chief Investment Officer, Jenny Buck.
+Concerns were raised about the LCIV's investment manager performance, with only 22% outperforming their index in the quarter.
+A petition regarding investments in Occupied Palestinian Territories is scheduled to be discussed by the Pension Committee in June 2025.

 Attendees